YuriyIvon/DatabaseBenchmark/README.md

 * Random inclusion of condition parts is currently not supported for raw queries.
 * Configurable partitioning is supported for Cosmos DB and DynamoDB only.
 * Importing from Elasticsearch database doesn't support an unlimited number of rows.
+* Generators do not currently support contextually dependent values.
+For example, the first name and full name values produced by the name generator for the same row of data won't correspond to each other.